ArkEcosystemArchive/legacy-docs/peers_nodes.md

 This is the most common form of node in a network and is associated with individuals like yourself, downloading and running a desktop wallet.
 This wallet does not contain, as a full node would, a complete copy of the blockchain (see above); instead it connects to a trusted peer (full node) to access a copy of the blockchain.
 Light nodes exist because most individual users do not wish to have an ever-increasing amount of their computers memory devoted to maintaining a full copy of the blockchain.

 Early in a blockchain's life this sacrifice is quite small for a user’s computer, however over time this space can gradually overtake the capability of a normal home computer system to store it.
 As of December 2017, the Bitcoin blockchain, the largest of all cryptocurrencies, was around 150 gigabytes.
 A light node allows a user to access the network and transact with minimal impact to the system memory on their desktop or mobile device.
-For more information refer to our sections on [**How to use your ARK Desktop wallet application**](http://ark.io/) or [**How to use your ARK mobile wallet**](http://ark.io/)

-## How does the ARK network differ
+# How does the ARK network work?

 ![ARK network overview](https://github.com/dustindreifuerst/docs/blob/Peers_nodes/assets/img/ARK%20NODE%20TYPES%20INFOGRAPHIC.png)